hotwyl/hotwyl/README.md

 Here are some ideas to get you started:

+ 😜 About me:

+- 💻 I'm web developer since 2018
+- 📝 I'm Graduating in Software Engineering and Marketing
-- 🔭 I’m currently working on Web Develope (HTML, CSS, SQL, JavaScript, PHP)
+- 🔥 I’m currently working on Web Develope (HTML, CSS, SQL, JavaScript, PHP, BootStrap, WordPres)
 - 🌱 I’m currently learning: Laravel, Vue.JS
+- 🔭 I’m currently working at <a href="#" target="_blank"> 3wonline</a> and <a href="#" target="_blank"> Olha Venda </a>
+- 🚀 All of my projects are available at <a href="#" target="_blank"> Guit Hub </a>
+- 📝 I'm graduated in Technical support
+- ✨ I try to help people who are studying programming or want to learn programming
+- 📫 How to reach me: <a href="#" target="_blank"> LinkedIn </a>
+- ▶️ I regularly post videos on
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on who want to learn programming
-- 🤔 I’m looking for help with ...
+- ⚡ I’m looking for help with my knowledge and experience
-- 💬 Ask me about ...
+- 💬 Ask me about marketing and programming
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->